etcd-io/etcd/etcdctl/README.md

 ENDPOINT provides commands for querying individual endpoints.

+#### Options

+- cluster -- fetch and use all endpoints from the etcd cluster member list

 ### ENDPOINT HEALTH

 ENDPOINT HEALTH checks the health of the list of endpoints with respect to cluster.
 An endpoint is unhealthy